xandemon/developer-icons/README.md

 # Developer Icons

-**`Developer Icons`** is a collection of ready-to-use high-quality customizable tech icons **for developers and designers**.
+`developer-icons` is a collection of ready-to-use high-quality customizable tech icons**for developers and designers**.
 Icon components are made **fully type-safe with typescript** and can be readily used in any React or Next.js projects with `developer-icons` npm package, or the icons can be manually downloaded in image formats to easily use in designs from the [official website](https://xandemon.github.io/developer-icons/ "Homepage | Developer Icons").

 ## Features